aloks98/pve-ctgen/README.md

 ## How it Works

-The application is a single Go binary that performs the following steps when executed on a Proxmox node:
+The application is a Go-based Terminal User Interface (TUI) program that automates the creation of Proxmox VE virtual machine templates.
+It runs on a Proxmox node and performs the following steps for each image defined in its configuration:

-1.  **Reads Configuration**: It parses the `os_list.json` file to get a list of OS images to process.
-Each entry in this JSON file defines the VM ID, name, download URL, Proxmox tags, and the corresponding cloud-init configuration file.

-2.  **Ensures Paths**: It creates the necessary directories (`/var/lib/vz/template/iso` for images and `/var/lib/vz/snippets` for cloud-init files) on the Proxmox node if they don't already exist.

-3.  **Downloads Image**: For each OS in the list, it checks if the cloud image already exists.
-If not, it downloads the image from the specified URL and displays a progress bar.

-4.  **VM Creation and Configuration**: It then automates the VM creation process by executing a series of shell commands:
+1.  **Interactive TUI**: Presents an interactive terminal interface using `tview`, displaying a tree view of the overall progress, the currently executing command, and live streaming output from each step.

+2.  **Reads Configuration**: It loads image definitions from `config/os_list.json` and a sequence of shell commands (steps) from `config/steps.json`.
+These JSON files allow for flexible and dynamic template generation.

+3.  **Ensures Paths**: Verifies and creates necessary directories on the Proxmox node: `/var/lib/vz/template/iso` (for downloaded images), `/var/lib/vz/snippets` (for cloud-init configuration files), and a local `logs/` directory for error logging.

+4.  **Download and Robust Checksum Verification**: For each OS image:
+    *   It first checks if the image already exists locally.
+    *   If a `checksum_url` is provided in `config/os_list.json`, it downloads the checksum file.
+    *   The application intelligently parses various checksum formats (e.g., standard, Fedora, Rocky Linux, or single-value files) to extract the expected checksum and algorithm (SHA512, SHA256, SHA1, MD5).
+    *   It calculates the checksum of the local image file.
+    *   If the local checksum matches the expected one, the download is skipped.
+Otherwise, or if checksum verification fails, the image is downloaded from the specified URL.
+    *   Download progress is displayed live in the TUI, with updates rate-limited to maintain UI responsiveness.

+5.  **Dynamic Command Execution**: The application proceeds to execute a series of shell commands defined in `config/steps.json`.
+These commands are dynamically templated using placeholders like `{{.ID}}`, `{{.Name}}`, `{{.Tags}}`, `{{.Vendor}}`, and `{{.FilePath}}` (referring to the downloaded image).
-    *   It destroys any existing VM with the same ID to ensure a clean slate.
+    *   **Pre-existing VM Handling**: The first step typically includes a command to destroy any existing VM with the same ID, ensuring a clean state for template creation.
-    *   Copies the appropriate cloud-init configuration file (e.g., `ubuntu.yaml`) to the Proxmox snippets directory.
+    *   **Cloud-Init Setup**: It copies the appropriate cloud-init configuration file (e.g., `ubuntu.yaml` from the `cloudinit/` directory) to the Proxmox snippets directory (`/var/lib/vz/snippets/`).
-    *   Resizes the downloaded disk image to a default of 32GB using `qemu-img`.
-    *   Creates a new VM using `qm create` with a predefined set of hardware configurations (CPU, memory, network, etc.).
-    *   Imports the resized disk to the VM's storage (`local-lvm`).
-    *   Sets various VM options using `qm set`, including boot order, cloud-init drive, networking (DHCP), user credentials, and tags.
+    *   **VM Creation and Configuration**: Commands are executed to resize the disk, create a new VM, import the disk, set various VM options (e.g., boot order, cloud-init drive, network, user credentials, tags), and finally convert the VM into a template.

-5.  **Template Conversion**: Once the VM is fully configured, it converts the VM into a template using `qm template`.
+    *   **Live Output Streaming**: `stdout` and `stderr` from each executed command are streamed live to the TUI's output panel.
+This streaming is handled concurrently in separate goroutines to prevent deadlocks and maintain UI responsiveness.
+    *   **Step Status**: The status of each step (running, success, failed, skipped) is visually updated in the progress tree.
+    *   **Error Handling**: If any command step fails, subsequent steps for that image are automatically skipped.

+6.  **Error Logging**: Detailed error messages for any failures during image processing or command execution are logged to individual files in the `logs/` directory (e.g., `logs/ubuntu-22.04.error.log`).

-6.  **Cleanup**: It removes the temporary disk image file (`base.qcow2`) used during the creation process.
+7.  **Cleanup**: After all steps for an image are completed or skipped, the temporary base disk image file (`base.qcow2`) is removed.

+8.  **Final Status**: The overall status for each image (success or failure) is indicated in the main progress tree.
 ## Prerequisites

 *   A running Proxmox VE node.